Posted August 2, 2017 – Narrated by Carmen

 Harvest Hosts is a member-club that provides access to family farms, wineries and museums that offer RVers dry-camping spots on their privately owned grounds, based on availability.

-With a mere $49 annual membership fee and a little prearrangement by phone or email, we are invited to pull into one of their participating locations.
+With a mere $79 annual membership fee and a little prearrangement by phone or email, we are invited to pull into one of their participating locations.
+Use our link above and get a 15% discount.

 The only requirement is adherence to the code of conduct which involves some level of commerce – whether it’s to stock up on artisan cheese, fresh farm eggs, experience a wine-tasting, dinner, or tour a museum.